Ensuring the safe provision of our products and services

-We take our responsibilities for the blood supply chain very seriously, and have certificated its arrangements to ISO22301 which is the International Standard for Business Continuity management.
+We take our responsibilities for the blood supply chain very seriously, and have certificated its arrangements to ISO22301 which is the international standard for business continuity management.

 National and local emergency teams

-We have contingency plans for standing up national and local emergency teams who have been trained and exercised in a wide range of scenarios and are resourced and empowered to manage any incident which threatens the continuity of the blood supply chain.
+We have contingency plans for 'standing up' national and local emergency teams who have been trained and exercised in a wide range of scenarios and are resourced and empowered to manage any incident which threatens the continuity of the blood supply chain.

 If you have any queries in relation to planning or preparedness, please contact your Customer Services Manager.